ing-bank/ingenious-doc/docs/api/apiworkbench.md

 === ":three: Response Body Pane"

-      This is section displays the API response content in a formatted (Pretty) or raw view, allowing you to easily inspect, copy, and analyze returned data for validation and troubleshooting.
+      This section displays the API response content in a formatted (Pretty) or raw view, allowing you to easily inspect, copy, and analyze returned data for validation and troubleshooting.

 === ":four: API Environments"